conversationai/conversationai-moderator/README.md

 yarn install
 PORT=8081 ATTRIBUTE_REQUESTS='{ "TOXICITY": {} }' yarn run watch
 ```

-TODO: Need fixes to proxy and osmod:
-ATTACK_ON_PUBLISHER is in proxy's default list and osmod UI, but doesn't work.
-SUMMARY_SCORE in osmod UI, but doesn't work.
-Fix osmod by removing entries from initial sql.
-Need a better way of doing initial
-SQL too.

 Then use `http://localhost:8081/api/score-comment` as the proxy URL when creating
 your service user.